Park Güell: Tickets

 The Park Güell Monumental Zone - What is it

-Mosaic magic comes to life at Park Güell through Gaudí's trencadís technique, which uses broken ceramic tiles to create vibrant, textured surfaces.
+Mosaic Magic – The Trencadís Technique: Mosaic magic comes to life at Park Güell through Gaudí's 'trencadís' technique.
+He used broken ceramic tiles to create vibrant, textured surfaces.
 He also used the technique in Casa Batlló and it adds a burst of colour to the park's features, including the famous Salamander and the Portico of the Washerwoman.

-No visit to Park Güell is complete without seeing the colorful Salamander, a mosaic creature known as 'the Dragon of Park Güell.'
-This iconic symbol is another major photographic hotspot.
-Discover its symbolism and significance.
-Then, explore the Portico of the Washerwoman on the main terrace, with its trencadís-covered columns and ceiling transporting visitors to a world of fantasy.
+The Salamander and the Portico of the Washerwoman: No visit to Park Güell is complete without seeing the colourful Salamander, a mosaic creature known as 'the Dragon of Park Güell.'
+The famous symbol is another major photo hotspot.
+The Portico of the Washerwoman on the main terrace, with its trencadís-covered columns and ceiling transports you to a world of fantasy.
 Each column was created by a different artist to ensure no two are the same.
 The most famous, the Portico of the Washerwoman, includes a sculpture of a woman carrying a basket on her head, symbolizing the laundry she carries.

 Listed as a UNESCO World Heritage Site